Sign In Forgot Password

 ParkingAll congregants and guests are asked to use the Temple Parking Lot before parking on the road.
 We will have overflow parking available at First Alliance Church on Zimmerly Road with shuttle service to the Temple at the following times:

 Prayer Book Pickup - In order to enhance the home worship experience, Temple will offer the option of borrowing a set of High Holiday prayer books.
-Prayer book sets will be available to pick up on September 11th through the 14th at the Temple office from 9am-4pm.
-If those times do not work for you, please call to make other arrangements before September 1st.
-A refundable deposit of $50 (check or credit card) is due at time of pickup and you will be required to fill out a Book loan form at pickup.
-Prayer books MUST be returned to the Temple office by October 31st or your deposit check or credit card will be charged at that time.
+Prayer book sets will be available to pick up on September 23rd through the 26th at the Temple office from 9am-4pm.
+If those times do not work for you, please call to make other arrangements prior to those dates.
+A refundable deposit of $50 (check or credit card) is due at time of pickup and you will be required to fill out a Book Loan form at pickup.
+Prayer books MUST be returned to the Temple office by November or your deposit check or credit card will be charged at that time.

 Guests Visiting